Preparing to Migrate TrueNAS CORE to SCALE

 Review your rsync and module service settings.
 Take note of all host path, access mode type, number of simultaneous connections, user and group IDs, allow and deny host addresses, and any auxiliary parameter settings.

-Install the application using the CORE service settings from your notes.
-Cobia suggests other applications to consider other than the Rsync-Daemon application.
+Install a replacement application such as Rsync Daemon using the CORE service settings from your notes.
+SCALE suggests other applications to consider other than the Rsync Daemon application.

 Migrating from TFTP Service